circlespainter/spring-boot-async-test/README.md

 Includes synchronous controller methods, deferred dispatched to new threads and deferred dispatched to new [Quasar](https://github.com/puniverse/quasar) fibers.

-Interestingly, without an exception handler the error behaviour of sync and async methods is different: in the latter case Spring doesn't (can't?) use the default view rendering and the container error page is returned instead.
+Interestingly, under Tomcat without an exception handler the error behaviour of sync and async methods is different: in the latter case Spring doesn't use the default view rendering and the container error page is returned instead.

 URLs: